admineral/OpenAI-Assistant-API-Chat/app/api/README.md

 - Takes initial messages or context for thread setup.
 - Establishes a chat thread in the backend system.
 - Provides the thread ID for subsequent message handling.

-### Best Practices
-- Ensure thread creation is fast and efficient.
-- Maintain thread data securely and consistently.

 ---